Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: RecSAE

-With the automatically generated concepts, RecSAE further evaluates their quality through confidence scores.
-To this end, RecSAE uses concept descriptions to predict latent activations on new instances.
+To assess the quality of the automatically generated concepts, RecSAE evaluates them through confidence scores.
+Specifically, it leverages the concept to predict latent activations on new instances.
 Specifically, we use two types of test cases: highly activated cases (distinct from those used for concept constructions), and randomly selected cases with no activation.
-These two sets allow us to compute recall and precision, which together form the basis of the confidence scores.
+If a concept appears in a negative case, it is counted as a failure; if it appears in a positive case, it is counted as a hit.
+The use of both sets enables the calculation of confidence scores and ensures that the verification process is discriminative.

+For the TF-IDF method, verification is performed through exact term matching.
+If the extracted concept term appears in the metadata of an item within the verification set, it is considered a hit; otherwise, it is marked as a miss.
+The interpretation confidence score for each latent is then computed as the proportion of hit cases among all cases in the verification set.

-The verification process begins with a system prompt that outlines the activation-level prediction task, followed by a one-shot example.
+For LLM method, the verification process begins with a system prompt that outlines the activation-level prediction task, followed by a one-shot example.
 This example includes a user query containing the concept description, a test case, and the assistant’s predicted activation level.
 The template is available in the codebase.
 After predicting latent activation levels, RecSAE computes a confidence score for each concept.
 A test case is labeled as positive if its predicted activation exceeds 5; otherwise, it is labeled negative.
 The confidence score is computed as the proportion of correctly classified cases (i.e., true positives and true negatives) among tests, reflecting the accuracy of the concept description in representing latent semantics.
+The formal calculation of the confidence score is given in Equation~\ref{equation:precision}, where $\text{pos}$ and $\text{neg}$ denote the sets of activated and non-activated test cases, respectively; $level(x)$ is the LLM-predicted activation level for test case $x$; $thres$ is the classification threshold; and $\mathbbm{1}$ is the indicator function.

-In Section~\ref{subsubsection:human_evaluation}, human experts annotate concept quality with confidence scores $\geq$ 0.8 to further validate the effectiveness of RecSAE's automatic concept construction and validation pipeline.
+In Section~\ref{subsubsection:human_evaluation}, we further validate the effectiveness of RecSAE’s automated concept construction and verification pipeline through expert annotation.
+Concepts with confidence scores $\geq 0.8$ are selected for human evaluation to assess their quality.